-8.1 Enforcement of un-paid tax
+8.1 Enforcement of Un-paid Tax

-Tax due including interest and penalties is a debt to the Republic and is recoverable by the Commercial-General.
+Tax due including interest and penalties is a debt to the Republic and is recoverable by the Commissioner-General.
 To recover the debt, the Commissioner-General may use any or a combination of the following enforcement tools:

 - Offset of tax: The tax debt may be recovered by offsetting the liability against any tax refund due to the taxpayer. - Time to pay: The Commissioner-General may allow a taxpayer to pay the tax debt over a specified period of time.
-Note that where a time to pay agreement has been entered into, any outstanding balances will attract interest. - Garnishee: A tax debt may be recovered from any person whom the Commissioner-general knows that he owes the defaulting taxpayer some money. - Warrant of distress: The Commissioner-General may distrain movable goods and chattels belonging to the taxpayer in order to recover a debt.
+Note that where a time to pay agreement has been entered into, any outstanding balances will attract interest.

-- Charge on land: The Commissioner-General may register a caveat on land belonging to the taxpayer who owes a tax debt until such time that the debt has been paid in full. - Court proceedings: The Commissioner-General may obtain an order of the court to recover a tax debt due.
+- Garnishee: A tax debt may be recovered from a third party whom the Commissioner-General knows that the third party owes the defaulting taxpayer some money. - Warrant of distress: The Commissioner-General may distrain movable goods and chattels belonging to the taxpayer in order to recover a debt. - Charge on land: The Commissioner-General may register a caveat on land belonging to the taxpayer who owes a tax debt until such time that the debt has been paid in full. - Court proceedings: The Commissioner-General may obtain an order of the court to recover a tax debt due.

-8.2 Errors and omissions
+8.2 Errors and Omissions

-Interest is chargeable at the Bank of Zambia discount rate plus 2% on amounts under- declared on VAT returns e.g. under-declarations discovered and assessed following a VAT inspection visit.
+Interest is chargeable at the Bank of Zambia discount rate plus 2% on amounts underdeclared on VAT returns e.g. under-declarations discovered and assessed following a VAT inspection visit.

-Also, a taxable supplier is required by law to include on his next VAT return all under-declarations; and over-declarations discovered on previous returns.
-In applying any interest or penalty in relation to such corrections the Commissioner-General shall take into account circumstances of the correction.
+Also, a taxable supplier is required by law to include on his next VAT return all underdeclarations; and over-declarations discovered on previous returns.
+In applying any interest or penalty in relation to such corrections the Commissioner-General shall take into account circumstances leading to the correction.